 The Therapeutic Relationship

 I added this section, which is uncommon on most therapist webpages, because building and maintaining the therapeutic relationship is the biggest predictor of a client feeling supported and reaching their goal(s).
-No matter what technique is used, the ability to meet, connect, and build an alliance is the single greatest factor in the improvement of our well-being and mental health.
+No matter what technique is used, the ability to meet, connect, and build an alliance is the single greatest factor in the improvement of our well-being and mental health (Stubbe, 2018).

-I come at this work from years as a peer support facilitator.
+I come at this work from years as a peer support facilitator and lived experience.
 I've sat with individuals, families, and groups during exceptionally difficult periods in their lives.
 What I know how to do is to sit with what is hard, to listen empathetically, to build a space of safety and non-judgement, and create an authentic dialogue with you as we get to know one another and what brought you to therapy.

 Every client is different and I strive to work collaboratively with you to find a comfortable rhythm that best suits you.
 Coming to therapy for the first time can be anxiety-provoking, building a strong and trusting relationship together and knowing what you are getting into will help mediate those fears.